 Nearline Storage is also appropriate for data backup, disaster recovery, and archival storage.
 Note, however, that for data accessed less frequently than once a year, Coldline Storage is the most cost-effective choice, as it offers the lowest storage costs.

-For more information about transferring data from Amazon Glacier to Nearline Storage, see the Migrating to Google Cloud Storage From Amazon Glacier White Paper.
+For more information about transferring data from Amazon Glacier to Nearline Storage, see the Migrating to Cloud Storage From Amazon Glacier White Paper.

 Google Cloud Storage Coldline is a very-low-cost, highly durable storage service for data archiving, online backup, and disaster recovery.
 Unlike other "cold" storage services, your data is available within milliseconds, not hours or days.